plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 Strings that only matched because of overly broad regex fragments now fall back to the unrecognized-name log message and the location is skipped.
-In practice this hits inputs that weren't really country names — partial phrases, generic descriptors, or strings containing a country name as a substring of something else (e.g. `'Republic of Foo'`, `'Not Iran'`).
+In practice this hits inputs that weren't really country names: partial phrases, generic descriptors, or strings containing a country name as a substring of something else (e.g. `'Republic of Foo'`, `'Not Iran'`).
 If you were relying on a non-canonical form, switch to the country's name, an alias, or the ISO-3